buraksezer/olric/README.md

 ```

 Olric uses [hashicorp/memberlist](https://github.com/hashicorp/memberlist) for failure detection and cluster membership.
 Currently, there are different ways to discover peers in a cluster.
-You can use a static list of nodes in your `olricd.yaml`
+You can use a static list of nodes in your configuration.
-file.
 It's ideal for development and test environments.
 Olric also supports Consul, Kubernetes and all well-known cloud providers
 for service discovery.
 Please take a look at [Service Discovery](#service-discovery) section for further information.

 See [Client-Server](#client-server) section to get more information about this deployment scenario.

 #### Maintaining a list of peers manually

 Basically, there is a list of nodes under `memberlist` block in the configuration file.
 In order to create an Olric cluster,
 you just need to add `Host:Port` pairs of the other nodes.
 Please note that the `Port` is the memberlist port of the peer.
 It is `3322` by default.